-Every summer, members of the School of Engineering faculty open up their labs to allow the School of Engineering, NYU CAS 3+2 and NYU Abu Dhabi undergraduates 10 weeks of hands-on research under faculty mentorship.
-Students work full time in the lab with their faculty mentors on their research topics while also participating in weekly seminars presented by distinguished School of Engineering faculty and staff.
-In addition, lunches where students can present research to non-specialists and think across disciplines are held.
+Each summer, members of the School of Engineering faculty open up their labs to allow NYU Tandon, NYU CAS/Tandon 3+2, and NYU Abu Dhabi rising sophomore, junior, and senior undergraduate students to complete 10 weeks of hands-on research.
+Students work full time in the labs with their faculty mentors and other mentors on various research topics while also participating in seminars presented by distinguished administrative and academic personnel.
+In addition, research presentations and poster sessions are held in which students have the opportunity to present their research to peoples of all disciplines and backgrounds.
 At the end of the program, abstracts of the research are published and presented to incoming students during Undergraduate Orientation.
 Abstracts from previous years' programs are available below.

-The Summer Research Program was initiated in 2007 by the Office of the Provost.
-Its success has been made possible by the financial support from the School’s most loyal and generous donors as well as supplements from the research grants of the mentoring faculty.
+The UG Summer Research Program was initiated in 2007 and its success has been made possible by the financial support from the School’s most loyal and generous donors as well as supplements from the Office of Academic Affairs and research grants of the faculty mentors.

-The Undergraduate Summer Research program is open to all the School of Engineering, NYU Abu Dhabi and NYU 3+2 undergraduate students who have completed at least 32 credits of coursework at the commencement of the program with a GPA of 3.2 or above.
-During the spring semester, the Office of Undergraduate Academics will publish the faculty research projects and any special requirements their student researcher must have (i.e. lab experience or specific coursework).
-Students then fill out the application, including a short statement of intent, and may apply for up to three different projects, if they so choose.
+The Undergraduate Summer Research program is open to all NYU Tandon, NYU Abu Dhabi, NYU Shanghai, and NYU CAS/SOE 3+2 rising sophomores, juniors, and seniors who have a GPA of 3.0 or above.
+At the beginning of the spring semester, the Office of Academic Affiars emails the faculty research projects and any special requirements student researchers must have (i.e. lab experience, specific completed coursework, minimum GPA) to all Tandon students.
+NYU AD, NYU Shanghai, and NYU 3+2 students receive this information from their program coordinators.
+Students then fill out the application, including a short statement of intent, a resume, and an unofficial transcript in which they may apply for up to three different projects if they so choose.
 The faculty then review applications and select the student researcher that best fits their researching needs.
-Selected students will work full time (35 hours per week) on an hourly, paid basis on one project.
-Please note that students are not allowed to take courses or hold another job that will interfere with this full time committment unless their faculty mentor allows them to do so.
+Selected students will work full-time (35 hours per week) on a paid basis on one project.
+Please note that students are not allowed to take courses or hold another job that will interfere with this full-time commitment.

 Learn more about the Undergraduate Summer Research Program by browsing the abstracts of the work completed over the past summers.
 The abstracts represent the culmination of over 350 hours of focused research, the full extent of which is presented in a poster session every year during Undergraduate Orientation.